MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/vanilla-model-driven-app-repro.md

 The obvious question to ask is "why not?"
 In many cases, the difference is because of configuration.
 There's some missing factor not accounted for in the vanilla environment.

-The fact that an issue does not happen in one environment is an important clue.
+The fact that an issue doesn't happen in one environment is an important clue.
 By systematically examining different types of customizations, you can figure out the conditions that reproduce the problem.

 Some reasons why a problem happens in one environment but not another:
 * **[Customizations](isolate-model-app-issues.md#remove-customizations) are interfering with normal operation.** To confirm, add those customizations one by one to the vanilla environment or remove them from the problem environment.